wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     ![The Monitor Hub icon is selected from the left menu, and the Cancel recursive button is selected on the in progress pipeline.](media/cancel_running_pipeline_monitor_hub.png)

 11. From the left menu, select the **Develop** hub and return to your SQL script.
-Let's see what happened to all the queries we just triggered that flooded the system.
+Let's see what happened to all the queries that flooded the system.
 In the query window, replace the script with the following:

     ```sql
     SELECT s.login_name, r.[Status], r.Importance, submit_time, start_time ,s.session_id FROM sys.dm_pdw_exec_sessions s